The weekend gives most of us the chance to downshift and recharge. But how often do we seize on it to catch up or get ahead on our work instead?

 - reflect on our thoughts and actions—central to living intentionally

 - make fresh and creative associations between ideas—key to problem solving

-I often feel unproductive in these moments.
+I usually feel unproductive in these moments.
 But that’s the point.
 Our brains aren’t designed to go nonstop.
-When we drop things into neutral ideas flow on their own, memories sort themselves out, and we give ourselves a chance to rest.
+When we drop into neutral, ideas flow on their own, memories sort themselves out, and we give ourselves a chance to rejuvenate.